 But hey!
 If you give a thought about it.
-Did the attackers really aimed Africa?
+Did the attackers really aimed in Africa?
 Why Africa was not really impacted?
-I highly doubt that there was a pervasive monitoring prior to the attack.
-It may also not be the case due to phishing as it depends who got trapped with the malware.
-Still phishing on large scale can be behind the intelligence of Pervasive monitoring!
-On the other hand, Checkpoint demonstrated how the risk is high in Africa with a map below displays the risk index globally (green – low risk, red- high risk risker, white – insufficient data), demonstrating the main risk areas around the world.
+I highly doubt that there was pervasive monitoring prior to the attack.
+It may also not be the case due to phishing as it depends on who got trapped with the malware.
+Still, phishing on large scale can be behind the intelligence of Pervasive monitoring!
+On the other hand, Checkpoint demonstrated how the risk is high in Africa with a map below displays the risk index globally (green – low risk, red- high-risk risker, white – insufficient data), demonstrating the main risk areas around the world.

 Several countries were listed as white due to insufficient data which could account to reliable data about the risk index in the African continent.
-Of course, it describe active attacks risks in the African continent.
+Of course, it describes active attacks risks in the African continent.
 Attacks over countries are now evolving.
-What I mean is that there could be first a pervasive monitoring system which help attackers to move further towards their target for example: When to perform a mass phishing to get more money!
+What I mean is that there could be first a pervasive monitoring system which helps attackers to move further towards their target for example: When to perform mass phishing to get more money!

 Since Africa is on the edge of a rich economy boom, passive attacks will be on the rise probably from many other countries which will want to invest heavily.
 But where to invest?
 How much to invest?
 The information will be on sale probably from a cheap pervasive monitoring instead of an expensive survey!